Honoring the memory of our beloved Pinchas Ben Noach

 This famous photograph was taken a few days after the liberation of Buchenwald and appeared on the cover of a popular national magazine in the 1960s.
-Paul is pictured here on the third bunk from the bottom, the third person from the left (with his food bowl that doubled as a pillow).
+Paul is pictured here on the third bunk from the bottom, the third person from the left inside the green circle His food bowl doubled as a pillow.

 Below are original Nazi documents on Paul Argiewicz from the concentration camps where he worked as a slave laborer for nearly five years.
 His labor began (at age eleven)in 1941 when he was arrested by two SS officers for stealing bread for his starving family in the Jewish ghetto.
 It ended on April 11,1945 when American Allied forces liberated the camp just nine days before his scheduled execution - April 20 - Adolph Hitler's birthday.
 Paul's death (along with the planned execution of countless thousands other Jews) was to have been a gift to the fuhrer in celebration of his special day.